cty20010831/STAR-Lab-Website/README.md

 ## Repository navigation
 Some important sections for customizing the lab website is listed below:

     .
     ├── _cite
     ├── _data
     │   ├── citations.yaml
     │   ├── sources.yaml
-    │   ├── types.yaml
+    │   ├── types.yaml      # buttons used in the website
-    ├── _members
-    ├── _posts
-    ├── .docker         # Docker-related files
+    ├── _members            # markdown files storing personal description for each lab memberfor ├── _posts
-    ├── blog            # Blog posts and related content ├── contact         # Contact information of the lab
+    ├── .docker             # Docker-related files to preview the website ├── blog                # Blog posts and related content ├── contact             # Contact information of the lab
-    ├── images          # Stores images used in the lab website ├── research        # List of lab publications
-    ├── team            # Personal description for each lab member ├── _config.yaml    # Controls site properties, page defaults, site social media, and other links ├── index.md        # Controls the structure of the front page (sections and buttons)
+    ├── images              # Stores images used in the lab website ├── research            # List of lab publications ├── team                # team section page on the website ├── _config.yaml        # Controls site properties, page defaults, site social media, and other links ├── index.md            # Controls the structure of the front page (sections and buttons)

 ## Materials needed